 2. Savings Deposit Program

 Are you trying to save money to buy a vehicle or make a down payment on a home?
 Do you need to set aside money for a rainy day?
-If you're deployed to a designated combat zone for at least 30 days, you have a unique chance to save for your goals at a guaranteed interest rate by participating in the Defense Department's Savings Deposit Program (SDP).
+If you're deployed to a designated combat zone for more than 30 consecutive days, you may have a unique chance to save for your goals at a guaranteed interest rate by participating in the Defense Department's Savings Deposit Program (SDP).

 The SDP pays you 10% interest on deposits up to $10,000 while you're deployed, and you'll earn this interest rate on your money for up to 90 days after your return.
 You may deposit all or part of your unallotted pay.
 Interest compounds quarterly and is taxable.

 Generally, you can withdraw funds and close your account only after you leave the combat zone and are no longer eligible to participate in the SDP, although emergency withdrawals while you're deployed are allowed in some cases.

 Other rules and eligibility requirements apply.
 To find out more or begin participating in the SDP, contact your local military finance office.